munterfi/hereR/README.md

 (3) traffic flow and incident information from the **Traffic API**;
 (4) weather forecasts, reports on current weather conditions and astronomical information at a specific location from the **Destination Weather API**.

-Locations and routes are returned as `sf` objects.
+Locations, routes and isolines are returned as `sf` objects.

 ## Installation